top of page

 5% health care

-The above assumes that voters will approve of the proposed skeleton government (max 15% total tax) and does not include anything extra like paying off the national debt or Social Security.
-This means that the medical industry will have to reduce their expenses to fit within $2,500 per year for a patient.
+The above assumes that voters will approve of the proposed skeleton government (max 15% total tax), and does not include anything extra like paying off the national debt or Social Security.
+This means that the medical industry will have to reduce their expenses to fit within $2,500 per year for a given patient.
 A 40-year period, from ages 20-60, results in a total of $100,000 being available for a lifetime's worth of medical expenses.

 This means that the medical industry (or Dept. of Health's universal charge list mentioned above) will need to cut costs in every aspect in order to accommodate this estimate.